thinkty/dialogflow-editor/README.md

 ## Plans
 - Entity support : I am currently thinking of ways to enable Entity highlighting as accessible as possible in the Editor
 - Dynamic SVG shapes : Intent nodes w/ buttons and text areas to show an overview of the node
-- Custom payloads : Some platforms have quick replies and other various rich formats.
-I plan to support those by adding an editor section which the user can input any custom payloads that will be saved to the Intent
 - Authorization OR OAuth : I am still learning about this so this might take some time

 Feedbacks are welcome!